Buenos Aires Basics: The Darkside

 Swingers’ Clubs

 Swingers’ clubs are designed for adventurous couples and curious singles.
-General rules stipulate that you must arrive with a partner of the opposite sex.
-Girls enter for free and guys pay a cover of roughly $80 pesos (as of June 2010).
+General rules stipulate that you must arrive with a partner of the opposite sex (there are special nights for solo guys).
+Girls enter for free and guys pay a cover of roughly $20 USD.
 Swingers’ clubs feel like a sexually charged bar scene.
 Voyeurs are allowed to do as they please in backrooms.
 Lighting is low.
 No cameras or cell phone cameras allowed.
 To join in the ensuing action, a light touch is recommended.
 If that light touch is reciprocated, then you have permission to join.

 Many couples choose to meet interested parties and arrange for more private settings.